-De La Salle Governing Board Roles and Responsibilities
+Charter School Governing Board Roles and Responsibilities

-The Board of a DLS is charged with oversight of the charter school.
-A charter school must be a not for profit corporation and comply with all of the requirements of Chapter 355, RSMo.8 Non-profit corporations are required to file articles of incorporationand annual statements with the Missouri Secretary of State.
+The board of a charter school is charged with oversight of the charter school.
+A charter school must be a not for profit corporation and comply with all of the requirements of Chapter 355, RSMo.1 Non-profit corporations are required to file articles of incorporation and annual statements with the Missouri Secretary of State.